pablogs9/husarnet-docs/docs/begin-esp32.md

 At first, clone [husarnet-esp32-default project from GitHub](https://github.com/DominikN/husarnet-esp32-default) containging the following files:

 - **husarnet-esp32-default.ino** with a main code
-- **html.h and default_js.h** header files containging a c-string tables with HTML and JS code of a server hosted by ESP32
+- **html.h and default_js.h** header files containging c-string tables with HTML and JS code of a server hosted by ESP32
-- **lut.cpp and lut.h** - library to generate a fake data.
+- **lut.cpp and lut.h** - library to generate fake data.
 Replace this with the real sensor data after finishing this quick start guide.

 There is also a **python** folder containing a code that will be executed on your laptop side.